 Cats groom each other for a variety of reasons.
-Most people may think that it’s a display of affection, while that’s true, it’s not the only reason.
+Most people may think that it’s a sign of affection, while that’s true, it’s not the only reason.

-Grooming begins after a mother cat gives birth to her kittens, and she will continue to groom her kittens until they eventually learn to groom themselves.
+Grooming begins after a mother’s maternal instincts kick in once she has given birth.
+She will continue to groom her kittens until they eventually learn to groom themselves.

-This behaviour will then be learned by the kittens as they grow up, and they’ll start doing it with other cats.
+This behavior will then be learned by the kittens as they grow up, and they’ll start mutual grooming with other cats.

 If cats groom each other, it means that they enjoy being in each other’s company.
-On the other hand, this also means that you won’t see cats groom other cats that they don’t know or like.
+On the other hand, this also means that you won’t see a cat lick other cats they don’t know or like.

 Cats usually groom each other on the neck and head areas.
 This might explain why most cats like being scratch in these areas.
 Cats are also cooperative while being groomed, and they will often rotate their bodies or tilt their necks.

-Aside from social bonding and connection, cats also groom each other simply to clean themselves.
+Aside from forming a social bond and connection, cats also groom each other simply to clean themselves.
 Think of it as their way of taking a bath.
 A mother cat will also lick her kittens to control their temperature and help them stay relaxed.

-Grooming among cats follows a particular hierarchy.
-It’s often the higher ranking cats that groom the lower-ranking ones and rarely the other way around.
+Grooming among a group of cats follows a particular hierarchy.
+It’s often the higher-ranking cats that groom the lower-ranking ones but, from time to time it can go the other way around.
 Similarly, it’s mostly adult cats that groom younger cats and kittens.